Saudi Arabia favours New York for Aramco listing despite risks, say sources

 Finance Minister Mohammed al-Jadaan, a lawyer by training, is most attuned to the legal risk of the four senior government officials advising the crown prince on the listing decision, the source said.

-Falih, who is also Aramco’s chairman, Economy and Planning Minister Adel Fakieh and Public Investment Fund Managing Director Yasir al-Rumayyan are the other members of the crown prince’s advisory committee, the source said, without elaborating on their views.
+Falih, who is also Aramco’s chairman, Economy and Planning Minister Adel Fakieh and Public Investment Fund Managing Director Yasir al-Rumayyan are the other members of the crown prince’s advisery committee, the source said, without elabourating on their views.

 The Finance Ministry did not respond to a request for comment on the views of Jadaan.